zeebigbadkitty/User-Generated-ReadME/sample.md

 ## 📂Installation

-Node and Inquirer are required.
+Node.js and Inquirer is required.

 ## ⚙Usage

-Upon installing node.js and Inquirer, you can run the index.js file to generate prompts for all pertinent information to generate a README file for your application or project.
+Using Node.js, run index.js to start the prompts.
+After filling out all of the answers to the questions, a README file will be generated.

 ## 🔑License